Breeze0122/Project3_T2_Data_Engineering/README.md

   Pandas DataFrame. - Selected, the results of the queries should be exported  and use the Pandas DataFrame Flask API with JSON output

+     4.a. - Get the avg salary according the experience level.
+     4.b. - Get the top 3 countries and review the minimum wage and max wage and compare them.
+     4.c. - Show the avg wage of the top 3
+     4.d. - Show the % of the remote ratio through the years.
+     4.e. - Using leaflet show in a map how the countries avg salaries are and by layers show the job title 4.f. - Get the size of the company and how many employees are.

-5. Your project must use one additional library not covered in class related to data engineering.
+6. Your project must use one additional library not covered in class related to data engineering.
 Consider libraries for data streaming, cloud, data pipelines, or data validation.
    01/15 - research additional libraries using python.

-6. Your GitHub repo must include a README.md with an outline of the project including:
+7. Your GitHub repo must include a README.md with an outline of the project including:
 An overview of the project and its purpose